top of page

 We translate insight into tangible change through campaigns, education, and coalition-building.

-Our S.T.O.P.
+For example, our 2026 S.T.O.P.
 Campaign (Say Something, Take It Down, Offer Support, Punish Perpetrators) equips high schools with toolkits and model policy frameworks to respond to AI-driven harassment.
-Our #StopExplicitDeepfakes campaign raised awareness around the issue of explicit deepfakes, with content garnering over 25,000 views.
+Our #StopExplicitDeepfakes campaign raised awareness around the issue of explicit deepfakes, with content garnering over 43,000 views.
 Through working with peer organizations, we connect youth voices to national and international responsible tech movements.

 3. Reflection

 We hold listening sessions, facilitate ideation circles, and publish reflections to ensure our work remains responsive to the communities most affected by technological inequities.
-We also send youth delegates to major convenings—like the UN SDG Summit and Women in Engineering Conference—to share insights and return with new perspectives for our community.
+We also send youth delegates to major convenings to share insights and return with new perspectives for our community.

 This cyclical model allows us to evolve our work continuously, grounding each new initiative in evidence, impact, and lived experience.